SpecularL2/fe-take-home-challenge/README.md

-# Connect Four Front-End Engineering Challenge
+# Connect Four Front-end Engineering Challenge

 This challenge provides you an opportunity to demonstrate the following:
 * familiarity with React and related tools